mrnaveira/rust-workshop/README.md

 Today, [Rust is considered the most-loved language among developers](https://insights.stackoverflow.com/survey/2021#technology-most-loved-dreaded-and-wanted) and is [used in production by many companies and products](https://www.rust-lang.org/production/users), including Mozilla Firefox, multiple Microsoft products, Dropbox, Discord, Coursera, Tor and recently even [in the Linux Kernel](https://security.googleblog.com/2021/04/rust-in-linux-kernel.html).

 Rust was able to achieve **top performance and top safety** at the same time.
 But of course nothing is perfect, and Rust has its downsides as well.
-The main downside of Rust is language ergonomics: assume that **any program written in Rust will be more verbose and difficult to write and understand** that if it was written in a high-level language.
+The main downside of Rust is language ergonomics: assume that **any program written in Rust will be more difficult to write and understand** that if it was written in a high-level language.
+Also, the **learning curve** is very hard in Rust, as new developers need to understand memory management concepts like *ownership*, *borrowing* or *lifetimes*.

 ### Rust vs Go